 Activities and Programs:

-- We hold monthly meetings, with the participants noted above, and have improved access to human services for our island residents who are isolated from the usual providers of those services.
+- We hold monthly meetings that have enabled city/county/state agencies and churches to improve access to human services for our island residents who are isolated from the usual providers of those services.

-- We provide the synergy and a forum for coordinated effort that has dramatically increased the ability of groups to work together to initiate and sustain a number of projects in Anacortes, such as:
+- We provide the synergy and a forum for coordinated actions that have dramatically increased the ability of groups to work together to initiate and sustain a number of projects in Anacortes, such as:

 - After conducting a survey of members and community leaders to determine the greatest service gap in Anacortes, the ACHC connected the Skagit Adult Day Care with Christ Episcopal Church to establish the first (and only) adult respite care in Anacortes—the Gentry House.
 Christ Episcopal provides the house and Skagit Adult Day Care provides the management.